 Professor and Associate Dean of Research

 Research in pharmaceutical sciences at the OU College of Pharmacy has focused on several key areas such as cancer, drug delivery, behavioral and molecular neuroscience and inflammation and infectious diseases.
-Complete details of the faculty research interests and accomplishments may be found on their personal profile pages or through the department links (link to the three separate departments).
+Complete details of the faculty research interests and accomplishments may be found on their personal profile pages through the directory link (Pharmaceutical Sciences Directory).

 Our focus in the future includes a significant investment in the development of research imaging facilities and the interaction of our established nuclear pharmacy with the private sector.
 We recently installed a biomarker generator, becoming the first institution in the world to do so for imaging and diagnosing diseases.
 This facility will benefit advances in research for all colleges on the OUHSC campus and the interaction of the public and private sector in looking at radiopharmaceutical production will guarantee a healthy and robust research environment for years to come.

 Research in the clinical and administrative sciences at the college is diverse and has looked at the outcomes of medication use in clinical settings as well as administrative claims databases (Clinical and Administrative Sciences Directory).
 The impact of counseling patients about chronic conditions like diabetes and asthma, advising physicians about which drugs and treatment regimens to prescribe, and even helping people sort through the jumble of drug information available on the web has propelled the College of Pharmacy to produce a large number of peer-reviewed articles and national presentations on research in medication management, pharmacy administration and the effect of pharmacist intervention in today’s society.